Disappearance of Katherine E. Hull: Legacy

-Hull's older sister Marjorie willed $350,000 to Clarkson University in Potsdam, New York upon her death in 1996 to establish a scholarship fund in honor of her parents and sister.
-The Harry and Florence P. Hull and Katherine E. Hull Endowed Scholarship Fund was to award scholarships to qualified undergraduate students in the college's engineering program.
+In 1996, Hull's older sister, Marjorie, willed $350,000 to Clarkson University in Potsdam, New York, upon her death.
+This was used to establish a scholarship fund in honor of her parents and sister.
+The Harry and Florence P. Hull and Katherine E. Hull Endowed Scholarship Fund was created to award scholarships to qualified undergraduate students in the college's engineering program.

 Similar cases

-Other female hitchhikers later disappeared under similar circumstances within the New England region during the same time period and there has been speculation that all three might have been victims of the same unidentified serial killer.
+Other females later disappeared under similar circumstances within the New England region during the same era and there has been speculation that all three might have been victims of an unidentified serial killer.
+In addition to Hull: